jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 77 10/29/2013
+- Zoom behavior enhancements, mouse position stays with position of the zoom, except for final zoom out.
+This is because I'm not keeping the aspect ratio of the final zoom out.
+I will likely need to add that functionality to fix this issue or make the gameworld fit the aspect ratio of the visible screen.  gamepoint_to_screenpoint written.
+- Did a little bit the view unit information box.

 Version 76 10/29/2013

 - Changed game world view to no overlap with minimap and unit info display.